roarkmccolgan/e-sides/site/content/collections/media/glossary-of-terms.md

 	Science focusing on mimicking human intelligence.
 </p>
 <p><strong>Big data</strong><br>
 	Datasets that are so large or complex that traditional data processing technologies are inadequate to deal with them.
-Big data is often characterized by 3 Vs: Volume, Velocity and Variety, sometimes complemented with addition Vs, such as Veracity and Value.
+Big data is often characterized by 3 Vs: Volume, Velocity and Variety, sometimes complemented with additional Vs, such as Veracity and Value.
 </p>
 <p><strong>Big data technologies</strong><br>
 	Information technologies for storing, processing, analyzing, disseminating and managing big data.